 New Zealand ShakeOut in October is also a great opportunity for you to practice your tsunami hīkoi.

-Check to see if your home, work or school is in a tsunami evacuation zone and plan a route that takes you safely out of the zone.
+Check to see if your home, work, school or community meeting place is in a tsunami evacuation zone.
+Plan a route that takes you safely out of the zone.
 Plan to walk or bike if you can.
-Your local Civil Defence Emergency Management Group has tsunami evacuation zone maps and regional advice.
+Your Civil Defence Emergency Management Group has tsunami evacuation zone maps and advice.

 Decide where you will go (and make sure everyone in your family knows, in case you’re not all together).
 Your evacuation place will probably be with friends or family, so make sure they know your plans.

 Practise your tsunami hīkoi with your family, colleagues or classmates.
-Tsunami hīkoi week and ShakeOut are great opportunities for everyone to practise their tsunami hīkoi together.
+Tsunami hīkoi week and ShakeOut are great opportunities to practise.
 If you have a pet you could walk them along your tsunami evacuation route.

 Find out more about how tsunami work and what to do before, during and after a tsunami.

 Know your tsunami evacuation zones.
-Your local Civil Defence Group has tsunami evacuation zone maps and regional advice.
+Check with your Civil Defence Emergency Management Group.
+They have tsunami evacuation zone maps and advice.
 Make sure you know where to go, whether you are at home, at work or out and about.

-Download East Coast LAB's tsunami hīkoi poster to show you're participating and help spread the word.
+Download East Coast LAB's tsunami hīkoi poster.
+Show you're taking part and help spread the word.

-Download and print out posters and factsheets in multiple languages on what to do before, during and after a tsunami.
+Download and print out posters and factsheets.
+Learn what to do before, during and after a tsunami.